top of page

 John Moubray

-My very first encounter with John Moubray was in June 1996 during the ABRAMAN - Brazilian Maintenance Association Conference, which that year was held in Belo Horizonte, in the beautiful State of Minas Gerais.
-He was with Steven Martina, from SQL Systems, a consulting company based in the Netherland Antilles that joint-ventured with SPES Engenharia de Sistemas, a global pioneer in CMMS development and later the origin for SQL Systems Brasil, a pioneer in RCM consulting in Brazil.
+My initial encounter with John Moubray took place in June 1996 during the ABRAMAN - Brazilian Maintenance Association Conference, held in the picturesque city of Belo Horizonte, within the State of Minas Gerais.
+John was accompanied by Steven Martina, representing SQL Systems, then a consultancy based in the Netherlands Antilles, which had joined forces with SPES Engenharia de Sistemas, a global pioneer in Computerized Maintenance Management System (CMMS) development.
+This collaboration eventually gave rise to SQL Systems Brasil, a groundbreaking player in Reliability-Centered Maintenance (RCM) consulting in Brazil.

-In fact, those pioneering times can be considered the threshold of a new discipline that would require to the corporate physical assets custodians to pass through an expensive and sometimes painful maturing process over the next coming 25 years to achieve a more in-depth understanding of its powerful principles and starting to realize meaningful opportunities to improve their custodianship.
-This journey is still beginning for many corporations.
+These pioneering times can be seen as the genesis of a discipline that would require corporate physical asset custodians to embark on a costly and sometimes painful maturation journey over the next 25 years to comprehend its potent principles and harness significant opportunities for improvement.
+For many corporations, this journey is still unfolding.

-I am honored to be part of a very select team of friends, business partners, and practitioners, deeply and continuously coached and mentored by John Moubray himself.
-We are part of his continued legacy, formed by himself with dedication, competency and passion.
-To be part of this legacy that lives on makes a huge difference to my professional life.
-It is my goal to keep honoring his legacy.
+I am privileged to be a part of a select circle of friends, business partners, and practitioners who have been guided and mentored by John Moubray himself.
+We are the living legacy he has shaped through his dedication, expertise, and passion.
+Being a part of this enduring legacy has significantly enriched my professional journey, and it is my goal to continue honoring his legacy.

-It is also important to mention and highlight that John’s technical legacy include the RCM SAE standards, SAE JA 1011 and SAE JA 1012 Recommended Practice.
+It's also worth mentioning John's technical legacy, which includes the development of the RCM SAE standards, SAE JA 1011 and SAE JA 1012 Recommended Practice.

-With my due respect, thankfulness, and sincere wish to continue driving myself through these same technical paths and routes that surely lead to the excellence in this new discipline - the physical asset risk management, I humbly say:
+With the utmost respect, gratitude, and an unwavering commitment to tread the same technical paths that undoubtedly lead to excellence in the realm of physical asset risk management, I humbly say:

 Thank you, Sir!